Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Architectures, datasets, training and resources in details

 \section{Architectures, datasets, training and resources in details}

-\paragraph{Architectures and hyperparameters} We used PyTorch Adam optimizer for CNNs and ResNets and AdamW for ViT, in all cases with zero weight decay and lerning rate 0.001.
+\paragraph{Architectures and hyperparameters} We used PyTorch Adam optimizer for CNNs and ResNets and AdamW for ViT, in all cases with lerning rate 0.001.
 We used the standard and most simple possible definitions of the architectures, taken from the original papers.
 Please refer to the code in the supplementary to the precise definition of each block and width and number of layers.

 \paragraph{Trainings and values of P} We trained for 500 epochs CNNs and for 1000 epochs ResNets and ViTs.
-Values of P are \begin{itemize} \item For MNIST in all cases 89, 188, 375, 750, 1500, 3000, 6000, 12000, 24000, 30000, 36000, 42000, 48000 \item For CIFAR10 and CIFAR100 on CNNs from 4000 to 48000 every 4000 \item For CIFAR10 and CIFAR100 on ResNets and ViTs from 6000 to 46000 every 5000 \end{itemize}
+Values of P are \begin{itemize} \item For MNIST in all cases 89, 188, 375, 750, 1500, 3000, 6000, 12000, 24000, 30000, 36000, 42000, 48000. \item For CIFAR10 and CIFAR100 with ResNet and ViT in all cases: from 6000 to 46000 every 5000. \item For CNN in CIFAR10/100, in the main analysis from 4000 to 48000 every 4000, and in computation of norms and the effect of weight decay from 6000 to 46000 every 5000. \end{itemize}

 \paragraph{Resources to replicate the study} For perceptron curves the necessary resources are irrelevant.
-All deep network trainings have been carried on 9 V100 GPUs with 4 CPUs each, one GPU for every couple model/dataset.
-We set a maximum number of 30 repetitions for each training to get a statistic of learning curves and one month of computation.
-For smaller models we finished all 30 repetitions while for the slowest one we obtain a total of 7 repetitions.
+All deep network trainings have been carried on 18 V100 GPUs using 4 CPUs for each, for a period of two months.
+We set a maximum number of 30 repetitions for each training to get a statistic of learning curves and a month of computation.
+For smaller models we finished all 30 repetitions while for the slowest one we obtain a total of 5 repetitions.